baoyudu/baoyudu/About.md

-> Do the most true self.
+> Sunny and bright like the sunrise